thaliproject/Thali_CordovaPlugin/test/TestServer/README.md

 On startup each device will connect back to the test server (the ip addresss of which is distributed in the test package) and 'present' itself as ready to execute tests.
 At this time it will also declare which test suite it's currently running and which tests it is aware of being present in it's distribution.

-Test execut$ion then proceeds according to the protocols defined by the subclasses of the TestFramework class, the Test Frameworks, provided in the TestServer directory.
+Test execution proceeds according to the protocols defined by the subclasses of the TestFramework class, the Test Frameworks, provided in the TestServer directory.

 Each test framework has it's own config in addition to the common test framework:

 Unit Test Config
 ================

-Contained with the file UnitTestConfig.js and exported directly as a module.
+Contained in the file UnitTestConfig.js and exported directly as a module.

 The follwing is a typical example: